 - Apply in person at the Assessing Division, located in City Hall, 3400 Plymouth Blvd. or at the Hennepin County Assessor's Office, 300 S. 6th Street, Minneapolis.

-- If you cannot apply in person, download a copy of the application form (PDF), attach all required items and fax or mail to the Plymouth Assessing Division.
+- If you cannot apply in person, download a copy of the application form (PDF), attach all required items and mail to the Plymouth Assessing Division at Plymouth City Hall.

 - Rental dwelling license application forms are available at City Hall, or click here to download a copy.
 A rental dwelling license application form must be completed and submitted to the city along with the payment of the required license fee.

 - Program assistance dollars are available to assist families who meet income guidelines.
 These funds are available to Plymouth residents only.
 It is the policy of the City of Plymouth to provide services to all residents regardless of sex, race, color, national origin, ability or financial status.
 Guidelines provide for two programs per child (under 18) per seasonal recreation brochure.
 The discount is 75%, with maximum assistance for any one program of $75.
 Life Time Fitness discount passes are available to all ages with a limit of eight passes per year per individual.
 Limited funds are available for the assistance program, and assistance is subject to availability of these funds.
 To apply, you must submit a program assistance form (PDF).

 - Plymouth owns two senior buildings.
 For more information about waiting lists, please call Plymouth Towne Square (763) 550-9525 or Vicksburg Crossing (763) 559-1877.

 The Plymouth Fire Department typically hires paid-on-call firefighters on an annual basis.